Emil Jula: MSV Duisburg and loans

 In the summer of 2011, Jula signed with MSV Duisburg where he scored four goals in the 2011–12 2.
 Bundesliga season.

 In 2012, Duisburg loaned him to Cypriot side, Anorthosis Famagusta where he was teammates with fellow Romanian Dan Alexa.
 In January 2013, he joined VfL Osnabrück where the highlight was a double netted during a match against Hansa Rostock, which ended with a 3–2 victory after a comeback from 0–2.

 Return to Romania

 In 2013, Jula returned to Romania, being convinced to sign with Ceahlăul Piatra Neamț by coach Vasile Miriuță, managing to score on his first game since his return, a 2–1 loss to Steaua București.
 In June 2014 he made a comeback to "U" Cluj but left the team in September after only five games to sign with Oțelul Galați.
-During his second spell with Oțelul, on 7 December 2014, Jula made his last appearance in the Romanian first league, playing in a 2–0 home loss to ASA Târgu Mureș, totaling 89 matches with 34 goals scored in the competition.
+During his second spell with Oțelul, on 7 December 2014, Jula made his last appearance in the Romanian first league, playing in a 2–0 home loss to ASA Târgu Mureș, totaling 89 matches with 34 goals in the competition.